tipb47/mulebuy-popup-remover/README.md

 -
 Simple chrome extension which opens a popup with a button which should remove any warnings you may get trying to look at products on MuleBuy.

 Feel free to fork this and automate the removal of the popup, I think for most people's needs this works fine.

-Contact me on discord at `chadwarden2603` with any questions or suggestions.
+I'm also lazy.

 **Installation Guide**
 -